wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 on today's multicore architecture.
 The situation is only aggravated as the number of cores in the system increases and with multi-node memory architecture such as NUMA.

+To overcome the inherent shortcoming of centralized logging, this paper proposes distributed logging which allows multiple log objects to be maintained in the main memory following some partition rules.
+In addition, recovery can be made more efficient using multiple log objects by adopting concurrent recovery.